edmundsj/hardsync/README.md

 # Hardsync
-## Disclaimer
-This software is currently under development, and is not yet in a working state.
-See below in the "Remaining for MVP" section to see what remains to be done.
-I expect it to be in a working state by 08/27/23 and complete the week after that.
-If you are feeling the pain so much that you want to use it right now, realize there will likely be bugs you will encounter and need to fix (and when you do, please submit an Issue on this repository)

 ## What problem is this solving?
 Traditionally, when developing embedded applications, the software and firmware are developed separately.
 Often, the most time-consuming piece of the entire process is deciding on and implementing a communication protocol between the software and embedded device.